artisonian/erudite/README.md

 # Erudite

-A JavaScript equivalent to [Literate CoffeeScript](http://coffeescript.org/#literate).
+A tool that parses and executes JavaScript from Markdown, akin to [Literate CoffeeScript](http://coffeescript.org/#literate).
+Check out the [annotated source](http://artisonian.github.io/erudite/docs/) or the docs below.

 ## Getting Started